Down under — land of the kangaroos, beaches, and barbecues. A vast, diverse, and adventurous continent waiting to be explored!

 Australia.
 A country.
 A continent.
-A land of pristine beaches and merciless deserts, adorable koala bears and murderous great white sharks.
-The sixth largest country in the world, with but 21 million inhabitants.
+A land of pristine beaches and merciless deserts, adorable koalas, and murderous great white sharks.
+The sixth-largest country in the world, with but 21 million inhabitants.
 Closer to Asia than any other continent, so close that many “pop over” to Bali for the weekend, yet bearing virtually no resemblance to Asia whatever.

 That’s why it goes without saying that this unique continent more than deserves its own day.
 Right mate?

 This date marks the anniversary of the First Fleet of British Ships in New South Wales, which occurred in 1788.
 The significance and meaning of this day have evolved over time.
 Today, celebrations reflect the diverse landscape and society of the country.
 There are a number of different types of events that take place in Australia on this date, including firework displays, festivals, sports competitions, community barbecues, and outdoor concerts.
 Of course, you do not need to be based in Australia in order to honor this date!
 People all around the world can join in and show their appreciation for Australia.

 History of Australia Day